Frances Xavier Cabrini: Later years

-Cabrini arrived in Chicago in 1899 to work with the large Italian population in that city.
+Cabrini arrived in Chicago, Illinois, in 1899 to work with the large Italian population in that city.
 Her next stop in 1902 was in Denver, Colorado, followed by a trip to Seattle, Washington, in 1903.

-In 1907, Cabrini stopped in Philadelphia to have dinner with Mother Katherine Drexel, who had established numerous Catholic missions and schools through the United States for African-Americans and Native Americans.
+In 1907, Cabrini stopped in Philadelphia, Pennsylvania, to dine with Mother Katherine Drexel, who had established numerous Catholic missions and schools through the United States for African-Americans and Native Americans.
 Cabrini had wanted to personally thank Drexel for her helping an MSC sister in Philadelphia.
 In a very amiable conversation, Drexel told Cabrini that the Vatican bureaucracy was stymieing her religious order on a legal matter.
 Believing in direct action, Cabrini told her to personally go to Rome and stay there until the Vatican resolved the problem.
 Drexel took her advice and succeeded in her mission.

 Cabrini was naturalized as a United States citizen in 1909.
 She applied for citizenship to assure the legal foundation of the MSC order after her death and to demonstrate solidarity with the Americans that she served.

 Cabrini in 1911 opened a second Columbus Hospital in the Italian neighborhood in Lincoln Park in Chicago.
 However, some neighbors were unhappy with the new hospital, fearing that it would lower property values.
 During its construction in the winter, a vandal cut the water mains, flooding the construction site.
 When the Columbus Extension Hospital was being built on the Near West Side, an arson attack on its grounds was thwarted.

 In early second quarter 1912, Cabrini and several MSC sisters were visiting Naples, Italy.
 To return to the United States, they booked passage on the maiden voyage of the RMS Titanic to New York.
 However, after hearing about problems with the Columbus Extension Hospital in Chicago, Cabrini switched their bookings to an earlier voyage on a different ship.
-The Titanic sank in the North Atlantic with a massive loss of life on April 15 of that year.
+The Titanic sank in the North Atlantic with a massive loss of life, on April 15 of that year.
 During her lifetime, Cabrini made 24 transatlantic crossings.

 On one of her final trips, Cabrini visited Southern California in 1916.
 She constructed a chapel above the San Fernando Valley on Mount Raphael to protect the residents from wildfires.
 It was relocated in 1970 to Burbank, California, to become part of the Mother Cabrini Shrine.